-Learn everything about Chateau Sociando Mallet, Haut Medoc with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn everything about Chateau Sociando Mallet, Haut Medoc with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, the history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Sociando Mallet, History, Overview

 Sociando Mallet takes its name from two previous owners.
 A nobleman from the Basque region, who was known as Sossiondo founded the estate in 1633.

 In time, the name of the property was changed to match the phonetic sound to Sociando.
 The estate was confiscated and sold during the French Revolution.
 There was a time in the early 1800s when the property was known as Sociando-Lamothe.